Vinz2008/C./README.md

 - [ ] Add noalias/align/dereferenceable/nonnull to function arguments and return values
 - [ ] Detect when a reordering of struct members (like does rust automatically is necessary) and do an informative warning about that
 - [ ] Fix bug with global variable in custom sectionwith no default initializer
+- [ ] Create a way to cross-compile easily the compiler (target prefix on gcc ? clang when cross compiling ? clang by default ?)

 ## Benchmarks compared to other languages